 One of the best parts is the fact that any marketing channel can be used as a funnel!
 Or even be spread across several channels.

-Without understanding your sales funnel, it is impossible to optimize.
+Without understanding your digital marketing funnel, it is impossible to optimize.
 For now, understand that you can influence how visitors move through the funnel and whether they convert.
 We’ll talk about how the funnel works below, but for now, just realize that you can influence how visitors move through it and whether they eventually convert.

 Funnel is a process full of different stages, but now, for simplicity’s sake, let’s understand the concept itself and how it actually works.
 How each visitor goes from a prospect to a lead to a buyer.

 It is likely that a visitor stumbled upon your website after searching Google or clicking on a social media link.
 A prospect is now in sight.
 You might have a visitor browse your product listings or a few blog posts.
 At some point, you offer him or her the chance to subscribe to your email list.

 Leads are created when visitors complete your form.
 Customers can now be reached by email, phone, or text message – or any combination of these methods.
 You’ll tend to get more leads when you send them information about new blog posts, offer special offers, or other compelling messages.
 Consider offering a coupon code.
 As visitors progress through the digital marketing funnel, the sales funnel narrows.
 As a result, you’re going to have more prospects at the top of the funnel, and fewer buyers at the bottom, but you should also become more targeted in your messaging.

 With repeat buyers being the ultimate goal as you look to create a stellar customer base, the digital marketing funnel is essential to a company’s long-term success.
 However, it’s important to take the right steps to properly execute this internet marketing funnel.
 Generally, to understand sales funnels we can, for the benefit of the big picture, split them into three parts: